JetBrains/intellij-platform-plugin-template/README.md

 | `platformVersion`         | The version of the IntelliJ Platform IDE that will be used to build the plugin.       |
 | `platformDownloadSources` | Download IDE sources while initializing Gradle build.                                 |

-Listed properties define the plugin itself or configure the [gradle-intellij-plugin][gradle-intellij-plugin] - check its documentation for more details.
+Listed properties define the plugin itself or configure the [gradle-intellij-plugin][gh:gradle-intellij-plugin]
+- check its documentation for more details.

 ## Plugin Template Structure